D15A-Jai-61/static-pwa/README.md

 # Simple PWA

-This is a simple static Progressive Web App (PWA) that demonstrates the capabilities of PWAs, including offline functionality and installation on devices.
+This is a simple static Progressive Web App (PWA) that demonstrates the capabilities of PWAs, including offline functionality, background synchronization and installation on devices.
 The app provides users with information about what a PWA is and how it enhances the web experience.

 ## Features